michaelrsweet/pdfio/doc/pdfio.md

 - For example: %âãÏÓ
 - The percent sign indicates another header line, the other few bytes are arbitrary character codes in excess of 127.
 So, the whole header in our example is:

 %PDF-1.0
 %âãÏÓ

 ### Body
-- The file body consists of a sequence of objects, each preceded by an object number, generation number, and the obj keyword on one line, and followed by the endobj keyword on another.
+The file body consists of a sequence of objects, each preceded by an object number, generation number, and the obj keyword on one line, and followed by the endobj keyword on another.
-- For Example
+- For Example:
 '''
 1 0 obj
 <<